Nine tips for responding to journalist enquiries

 To see a client’s comments in print or online is one of the main goals of PR professionals and can be the conclusion of a long pitch process or as a result of a quick response to a journalist’s enquiry.

 1. Respond promptly.
-Journalists and bloggers are normally very busy and often a quick email with a short but relevant answer sent within the hour will work better than an in-depth answer that has taken a couple of hours to craft.
+A quick email with a short but relevant answer sent within the hour will work better than an in-depth answer that has taken a couple of hours to craft.
 Being early sometimes beats being brilliant and late to the party.

 3. Stop buzzing.
 Don’t respond with buzzwords or acronyms, and don’t use technical jargon unless you explain it succinctly.
 Avoid too much ‘chat’.
 Lead with the most relevant information first, then adding details or supporting points.

 4. Answer the question.
 If a journalist is looking for information for an article then give it to them on a platter.
 If they have to search through a press release or other document then you’re increasing the amount of work that they have to do and reducing the likelihood of your information being used.

 5. Be unique.
 If you think that the majority of responses to an enquiry are going to be the same, try something new – as long as it’s still relevant to the request.
 Identify what makes your message different and deliver your point in a confident way.

 6. Who are you?
 Responding to an enquiry shouldn’t be treated like a sales call, but don’t be overly casual either.
 Your objective is to tell a story about your company or brand so establish your credentials as well as answering the journalist’s questions.

 7. Smart but not boring.
 Using a couple of compelling statistics, a piece of research or other facts to underscore your point can lead to some great coverage.
 However, make sure to use them wisely and sparingly.
 You don’t want to bury the message with stats.